Area-53-Robotics/53D-High-Stakes-Notebook/entries/ladybrown-1/build.typ

   today: [
     - Assemble the ladybrown arms: Jin, Makhi, Eric, Rory, Anders
     - Assemble the friction end of the ladybrown:  Makhi
-    - Cut the gussets and gears for the lady brown: Eric ]
+    - Cut the gussets and gears for the ladybrown: Eric ]
 )